Comprehensive Psychological Assessment

 Learning Differences: Identifying why certain academic or professional tasks remain a challenge.

-Diagnostic Screening: A holistic look at your mental health to differentiate between various clinical concerns.
+Diagnostic Screening: A holistic screening to look at your mental health to differentiate between various clinical concerns and the appropriate recommendations to professionals to help you in your life.

 What to Expect